 \subsection{Recommender Systems}

-Most of the existing recommender systems rely on collaborative filtering (CF), learning user preferences from their prior behaviors such as ratings, purchases, or clicks.
-One of the most efficient methods for CF is matrix factorization (MF), which models user preferences based on the user-item matrix \cite{salakhutdinov2008a}.
+Most of the existing recommender systems rely on collaborative filtering (CF) \cite{salakhutdinov2008a,nguyen2018npe,nguyen2015city,nguyen2017hierarchical,nguyen2017collaborative,nguyen2017probabilistic,10.1007/978-3-319-70139-4_20}, which learns user preferences from their prior behaviors such as ratings, purchases, or clicks.
+One of the most efficient methods for CF is matrix factorization (MF) which models user preferences based on the user-item matrix \cite{salakhutdinov2008a,nguyen2017probabilistic,nguyen2017hierarchical}.
 However, MF is strong in identifying users' long-term preferences rather than making recommendations in a given context.

-Another method of recommendation is \textit{sequential recommendation}, which considers the interactions of users with items as a sequence with an explicit order, e.g., a sequence of clicks.
+Another line of recommendation is \textit{sequential recommendation} which considers the interactions of users to items as a sequence with an explicit order, e.g., a sequence of clicks.
 A common approach to this problem is Markov chain-based methods \cite{ShaniMDP,ChenMarkovEmbedding}.
-Recently, recurrent neural networks (RNNs) have been applied to this problem \cite{Hidasi2015SessionbasedRW}.
-However, our problem is different from sequential recommendation.
+Recently, recurrent neural network (RNN) is also used to this problem \cite{Hidasi2015SessionbasedRW}.
+Note that, our problem is different from sequential recommendation.
 In shopping basket modeling, there is no explicit order in which the products are added to the baskets.
 Although a customer adds products to the basket sequentially, the order in which the products are added does not change the nature of the basket.